A deeper, more accurate understanding of autistic women

 Understanding Autistic Meltdowns and Shutdowns: Causes and Support Strategies

-Supporting the Autistic
+Supporting Autistic People

 The Importance of Sensory Reduction for Autistic Individuals